 Compared to some of the money apps I review, Astra has a fairly limited focus.
 However, that’s actually a strength as the service’s simplicity makes it all the more powerful.
 Instead of trying to do a bit of everything, Astra introduces some very useful ideas and executes them quite well.
 Incidentally, between the ability to create sub-accounts and to set up transfer routines, the app also helps prevent your money management strategy from growing too unwieldy.

-Although there a few aforementioned adjustments I think Astra could make, on the whole, the service seems polished and works well.
+Another thing I like about Astra is that the service seems polished and works well.
 As a result, I honestly plan on employing some of its routines for the foreseeable future.
-Personally, I also look forward to seeing what other routine ideas they might dream up in the future.
+With the app adding a few other routine options since my initial review, I also look forward to seeing what other routine ideas they might dream up in the future.

 Overall, Astra is a smart and easy-to-use tool that can certainly help you better manage your money — even if that means taking a less-active role in doing so.
 For that reason, I definitely think it’s worth downloading the app and seeing which of its automation options are right for you.